 Important!
-Medicare drug coverage (Part D) generally covers all other recommended adult immunizations to prevent illness (like shingles, tetanus, diphtheria, pertussis, and respiratory syncytial virus (RSV)) at no cost to you.
+Medicare drug coverage (Part D) generally covers all other adult immunizations (recommended by the Advisory Committee on Immunization Practices) to protect you from diseases (like shingles, tetanus, diphtheria, pertussis, and respiratory syncytial virus (RSV)) at no cost to you.
 If the shot isn't on your plan's drug list yet, you can ask for a coverage exception or get reimbursed.
 Contact your plan for details, and talk to your doctor or other health care provider about which vaccines are right for you.
 To learn more about covered vaccines, visit Medicare.gov/coverage.